Dora-fxh/casa0018/Assessment/Report/README.md

 Firstly, We randomly select one of the picture in test set to show the probability and which class it is classfied to see whether it is correct.
 Secondly, we use the whole test set to evaluate the model and get a loss of 0.1953 and an accuracy of 0.9329.
 Lastly, we use the opencv library to call the camera of the computer. our classification model is combined with the face detection model to detect whether the person in front of the camera wears a mask.
-From the video we can see that it will not misclassify my hand as the mask and when the mask wears beneath the nose, it can recognize it as no-mask, it's exactly we want. https://github.com/Dora-fxh/casa0018/blob/main/Assessment/Report/figures/test.mp4 figures/test.mp4
+From the video we can see that it will not misclassify my hand as the mask and when the mask wears beneath the nose, it can recognize it as no-mask, it's exactly we want. https://github.com/Dora-fxh/casa0018/blob/main/Assessment/Report/figures/test.mp4

+figures/test.mp4

 <iframe height=280 width=510 src="https://github.com/Dora-fxh/casa0018/blob/main/Assessment/Report/figures/test.mp4">

 ## Results and Observations
 The model has indeed improved than the model presented in the presentation.
 The reason may due to our data.
 The data set we choose to train the model have diverse images, and the label it has is accuracy.
 It is the main reason that we can detected a person who do not wear mask correctly as no-mask.
 What's more, the accuracy in the test set is still relatively high which indicates that the model we built has no overfitting problem and the generalization ability is good.
 The reason behind might be what we did in the ImageDataGenerator part.
-Besides, We found that the dropout layer is more useful when the model is complicated.
+Besides, We found that the dropout layer is more useful when the model is complicated ().
 However, there are some limitations in the experiment.
 When using the webcam to test the model, we can only detect the front face, as the face detection model can only recognize the front face.
 We will keep finding the suitable model.
 In addition, we only change the initial learning rate, other important parameters, such as the batch size is not explored.
 The optimizer Adam is recognized as a better choice sometimes.
 Later, it will also be checked.
 The most important is that we should explore in detail which images are wrongly classified in the test set.
 When dealing all the limitations, the model might be further improved.